Market analysis: South-east Asian growth

 Philippines: quietly growing

 The business jet fleet in the Philippines is, like the country itself, contrasting to say the least.
-Still, the country has been quietly adding to its fleet through a series of new aircraft deliveries and purchases of pre-owned aircraft and now has the same number of business jets as Indonesia.
+The country has been quietly adding to its fleet through a series of new aircraft deliveries and purchases of pre-owned aircraft and now has the same number of business jets as Indonesia.

-The average age of the fleet is concerning, with JETNET LLC quoting the average year of build as 1996.
+The average age of the fleet is however concerning, with JETNET LLC quoting the average age of the country’s fleet at around 20 years.
 The country is home to a large fleet of older Hawker 125 aircraft that could possibly be no longer in use, however a request to the Philippine civil aviation authority for confirmation of aircraft no longer airworthy has yet to be answered.

 Large aircraft are relatively well catered for in the country, with aircraft from each of the manufacturers represented.
 MetroJet Hong Kong operates a satellite facility in Manila and currently manages a Gulfstream G450 and G550 that operate from the country, although both remain on the US (N) aircraft register.